Tearsheet

 AI Analysis | Feedback

-Melinda Whittington was appointed President and Chief Executive Officer of La-Z-Boy in April 2021 and has served as Board Chair since 2025.
-Prior to her current role, she held the position of Chief Financial Officer and Senior Vice President for La-Z-Boy starting in 2018.
-Before joining La-Z-Boy, Ms. Whittington was the Chief Financial Officer of Allscripts Healthcare Solutions, Inc. from 2016 to 2017.
-She also served as Senior Vice President, Corporate Controller, and Chief Accounting Officer at Kraft Foods Group, Inc. (now The Kraft Heinz Company) in 2015.
-Her career also includes various finance director roles at The Procter & Gamble Company from 1993 to 2014.
+Melinda Whittington became President and Chief Executive Officer of La-Z-Boy Incorporated in April 2021 and was elected as Chair of the Board in December 2024.
+Prior to her appointment as CEO, she served as Senior Vice President and Chief Financial Officer of La-Z-Boy for three years.
+Before joining La-Z-Boy, Ms. Whittington was the Chief Financial Officer of Allscripts Healthcare Solutions, Inc. and previously held positions as Senior Vice President, Corporate Controller and Chief Accounting Officer of Kraft Foods Group, Inc. (now The Kraft Heinz Company).
+She spent 20 years in various finance leadership roles at The Procter & Gamble Company.

 Taylor Luebke, Senior Vice President and Chief Financial Officer

-Tj Linz was named President of Wholesale Brands for La-Z-Boy in October 2025.
-In this role, he oversees merchandising, wholesale sales, and a consolidated digital transformation organization for both the La-Z-Boy and Joybird brands.
-Mr. Linz has a decade of experience with La-Z-Boy, having previously served as President of the Portfolio Brands division and President of the Retail division.
+Tj Linz leads merchandising and wholesale sales, as well as a newly consolidated digital transformation organization.
+He has been with La-Z-Boy for ten years and previously served as President of the Portfolio Brands division and President of the Retail division.

 AI Analysis | Feedback